TissueImageAnalytics/tiatoolbox/examples/README.md

 List of Jupyter notebooks that demonstrate how you can use TIAToolbox to simplify high-level analysis in computational pathology.

 ## 1- Prediction of molecular pathways and key mutations in colorectal cancer from whole slide images ([idars.ipynb](https://github.com/TissueImageAnalytics/tiatoolbox/blob/master/examples/inference-pipelines/idars.ipynb))
 Prediction of molecular pathways and key mutations directly from Haematoxylin and Eosin stained histology images can help bypass additional genetic (e.g., polymerase chain reaction or PCR) or immunohistochemistry (IHC) testing, with a view to saving both money and time.
-In this notebook, we use TIAToolbox's pretrained models to reproduce the inference results obtained by the IDaRS pipeline due to [Bilal et al](https://bit.ly/3IwL6vv).
+In this notebook, we use TIAToolbox's pretrained models to reproduce the inference results obtained by the IDaRS pipeline due to <a href="https://www.thelancet.com/journals/landig/article/PIIS2589-7500(2100180-1/fulltext">Bilal et al</a>.
 In TIAToolbox, we include models that are capable of predicting the following in whole slide images:
 - Microsatellite instability (MSI)
 - Hypermutation density
 - Chromosomal instability